convox/rack/README.md

 Some updates are base security updates like a new AMI, Linux Kernel, or Docker engine.
 These are rolled out one instance at a time and are guaranteed to not cause application downtime.

 Some updates are infrastructure migrations.
-For example, ECR is still in limited availability, not yet available in eu-west-1.
-When it does become available there, a future `convox rack update` will safely migrate your EU clouds over to it.
+For example, ECR is still in limited availability.
+When it does become available, a future `convox rack update` will safely migrate your clouds over to it.

 ### Open Source